omega-gg/VBML/doc/index.md

 ### backend_track: list (optional)

-The list of backend dedicated to tracks with the format `id (string)`.
+The list of backends dedicated to tracks with the format `id (string)`.
 ```
 backend_track: |
     youtube